Who produces housing strategies, assessments and surveys?

 The Homelessness Review and Homelessness Strategy documents have been produced in order to firstly understand the levels and causes of homelessness in Eden, and to identify key priorities for tackling them.

-Eden District Council is responsible for managing the response to Homelessness in the District, though the function is contracted out to Eden Housing Association, working in partnership with other public authorities, voluntary organisations and others.
+We are responsible for managing the response to Homelessness in the District, though the function is contracted out to Eden Housing Association, working in partnership with other public authorities, voluntary organisations and others.

 The Homelessness Reduction Act 2017 (HRA17), brought about the most significant change to homelessness law in 40 years.
 The improved rights of people who are at risk of homelessness, are equally matched with the additional responsibilities of local housing authorities.